List of Pound Puppies characters: Other dogs

-Uncle J.R. – Whopper's uncle, who is seen once in the episode Whopper Cries Uncle.
+Uncle J.R. – Whopper's uncle, who is seen once in the episode "Whopper Cries Uncle".
 Whopper and the Pound Puppies once try to trick him into thinking Whopper is rich to impress him, but in the end, it turns out J.R. is not rich either.
 He later gets adopted by a Texas family.
 Even though he may look and sound like a cow dog, he is actually from Milwaukee.
 Uncle J.R. is afraid of cats.
-Voiced by John Stephenson.
+He is voiced by John Stephenson.

-Biff Barker (Basset Hound) – Whopper's hero.
-He works in a TV show that is about ghost-catching.
-In real life, however, he is a coward.
+Biff Barker (Basset Hound) – Whopper's hero, he works in a TV show that is about ghost-catching, but in real life, however, he is a coward.
 Biff is able to conquer his fear to save the Pound Puppies from being turned into fur coats.
-He appears in Ghost Hounders.
-Voiced by Brian Cummings.
+He appears in "Ghost Hounders", voiced by Brian Cummings.

-Zazu, the Fairy Dogmother – A scatterbrained fairy dog who appears in The Fairy Dogmother.
-Every time she tries to grant a wish to help the Pound Puppies, her wishes backfire.
-However, Zazu is able to master her magic and helps the Pound Puppies and Holly at the Prom.
-She makes a brief return in Happy Howlidays.
+Zazu, the Fairy Dogmother – a scatterbrained fairy dog who appears in "The Fairy Dogmother".
+Every time she tries to grant a wish to help the Pound Puppies, her wishes backfire, but Zazu is able to master her magic and helps the Pound Puppies and Holly at the Prom.
+She makes a brief return in "Happy Howlidays".
 Zazu is voiced by Joan Gardner.

-Teensy – A tiny puppy whom Nose Marie rescues from Catgut.
-He appears in Little Big Dog.
-He is voiced by Lorenzo Music.
+Teensy – a tiny puppy whom Nose Marie rescues from Catgut.
+He appears in "Little Big Dog", voiced by Lorenzo Music.

-Toots – A girl dog who cons Bright Eyes into stealing wienies and squeaky toys for her gang.
+Toots – a girl dog who cons Bright Eyes into stealing wienies and squeaky toys for her gang.
 She is the leader of a tough dog gang called the Crushers.
 She has long, brown hair with a pink flower and wears a green jacket.
 When Bright Eyes is being chased by Katrina, Toots and her gang come to the rescue, along with the Pound Puppies.
 At the end, she is adopted by Mrs. Vanderspiff and goes straight.
-She appears in The Bright Eyes Mob.
-She is voiced by Dana Hill.
+She appears in "The Bright Eyes Mob", voiced by Dana Hill.

-Sparky (Golden Retriever) – A puppy who is more like a fire dog than a retriever, much to Whopper's chagrin.
+Sparky (Golden Retriever) – a puppy who is more like a fire dog than a retriever, much to Whopper's chagrin.
 He is then adopted by the Fire Department after saving Whopper and Holly from a fire.
-He appears in Where's the Fire?.
-Voiced by Gabriel Damon.
+He appears in "Where's the Fire?", voiced by Gabriel Damon.

-Lucy (Samoyed) – A pregnant dog.
+Lucy (Samoyed) – a pregnant dog.
 Her life partner is Rusty, a father-to-be.
-While pregnant, she has a terrible craving for a dog food and ice cream sundae (with chocolate syrup, Limburger cheese, ketchup, gumdrops, etc.) According to Nose Marie and Holly, she is starving.
-At the end of Where Puppies Come From, she gives birth to three puppies, Candy, Mandy, and Andy.
-She, Rusty and their three children are later adopted in Pups on the Loose.
-Voiced by Patricia Parris.
+While pregnant, she has a terrible craving for a dog food and ice cream sundae (with chocolate syrup, Limburger cheese, ketchup, gumdrops, etc.).
+According to Nose Marie and Holly, she is starving.
+At the end of "Where Puppies Come From", she gives birth to three puppies, Candy, Mandy, and Andy.
+She, Rusty and their three children are later adopted in "Pups on the Loose".
+Lucy is voiced by Patricia Parris.